Glossary of library jargon

 A database that contains primarily numerical database rather then text.

-TALIS the old name for the computer system (now ALTO) that runs the staff terminals at the Library's Welcome Desk.
+TALIS the old name for the computer system (now ALTO) that runs the staff terminals at the Library Help Desk.
 You may still hear staff refer to the catalogue as TALIS ("is it on TALIS?
 Have you checked TALIS?")

 Chambers 21st Century Dictionary defines thesis as "a long written dissertation or report, especially one based on original research" and indeed, some universities use the word thesis to refer to what we at Portsmouth call a dissertation.
 Here, the Library uses the word thesis to refer to a major piece of original research produced by a student for a postgraduate research degree (MPhil, PhD or MSc by research).
 Theses are shelved behind the Issue Desk in the Thesis Collection and may be borrowed.